santiagoaldanondo/carrito-fajitas/README.md

 ## Next steps

-* Use google maps autofill?
 * Publish on facebook
 * Add small map to events show and list view
 * Max width for inside events
 * Search by location
-* Save new event in localhost to retrieve it if your add new recipes
+* Save new event in localstorage to retrieve it if your add new recipes

 ## Fixed bugs